AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 ::

   Note: If you already have Backup enabled, click Backup Now or disable and re-enable to make sure the backup is executed.
-  Confirm in your S3 bucket that the backup bfile has been updated with the latest timestamp.
+  Confirm in your S3 bucket that the backup file has been updated with the latest timestamp.

 Step 2 - Stop the Marketplace instance
 ======================================